My Voice Matters: children express what matters to them

 Children and young people who feel that their voices are heard - and that what they say makes a difference - have higher levels of self-efficacy and self-esteem.
 By taking part in Children’s Mental Health Week, you can help ensure that children and young people across the UK feel listened to, and know that they’re not alone.

-You can find these activities, and more, on the Children’s Mental Health Week website.
+You can find these activities, here at our Children’s Mental Health Week website.